timotejroiko/discord.js-light/README.md

 ### Emojis

-Emojis usually have a moderate-low memory footprint but are only really needed if you want to loop over emojis, or find emojis by name.
+Emojis usually have a low memory footprint but are only really needed if you want to loop over emojis, find emojis by name or keep track of emoji updates.

 ### Presences